 Aug 17, 2021

 For many, having worked from home for an extended period, we have realised the importance of having a good work-station set-up to keep us functioning and out of pain.
-So as we begin our transition towards hybrid working we must remember that good ergonomics is vital.
+So as we continue our transition towards hybrid working we must remember that good ergonomics is vital.
 As a reminder, good ergonomics is not just about furniture.
 Rather, it is more focused on people in their working environment with the aim of increasing comfort and productivity.

 Although there are numerous factors that need to be taken into consideration we consider the five top tips to remember: